Oxford-Street-Halifax For Sale

 0 baths

-From Chebucto Road/ Quinpool Road, take to Oxford Street Rare Development Opportunity 20702072 Oxford Street Welcome to a once-in-a-lifetime investment opportunity in the heart of the city.
-Encompassing nearly three full-sized city lots under one PID, this expansive 8,961 sq ft property offers
+From Chebucto Road/ Quinpool Road, take to Oxford Street Welcome to a rare investment opportunity in the heart of the city.
+Encompassing nearly three full-sized city lots under one PID, this expansive 8,961 sq ft property offers exceptional redevelopment potential in a highly desirable and

 House for sale: 1111 Rockcliffe Street, Halifax